 Researchers would like to understand what is causing these pathway-level changes and specifically what enzymes in the body are altered as a result.

-Another significant finding was that arginine biosynthesis was one of the most highly enriched pathways altered in patients with yoCRC.
+Another significant finding was that arginine biosynthesis was one of the most highly enriched pathways altered in patients with eoCRC.
 Red meat consumption, which is a known risk factor for colorectal cancer, has been linked to this pathway, so the researchers hope to further explore whether metabolic changes related to red meat consumption are more pronounced in younger patients who develop cancer and why.
 Carbohydrate biosynthesis pathways were also altered in younger patients, making it clear that there are metabolic differences in the diseases of young vs. average-age patients.

 Dr. Jayakrishnan noted that the research results are preliminary, and should be built upon with validation and mechanistic studies.

 The hope is that this foundational research will further efforts to better understand whether there are differences in the immune responses of young adults with colorectal cancer.
-“There is still debate as to whether this is the same molecular disease in young-onset cases or if there are different pathways by which the disease is developing,” says study co-author Stephanie Schmit, PhD.
+“There is still debate as to whether this is the same molecular disease in early-onset cases or if there are different pathways by which the disease is developing,” says study co-author Stephanie Schmit, PhD.
 “There is a whole tumor microenvironment to explore to give us clues, such as unique aspects of the metabolome, microbiome and proteome as well as the ability of a person’s immune response to react to tumors.
 We don’t yet know if or why certain young people may not be able to mount a strong and effective immune response to these cancer cells.”

-For this study, researchers determined that the types of T cells that recognize a tumor are quite different in yoCRC, but the implications of this remain unclear.
-“There may be some difference between young and older-onset cases in the way their immune systems are able to recognize and respond to a developing tumor,” says Dr. Schmit.
+For this study, researchers determined that the types of T cells that recognize a tumor are quite different in eoCRC, but the implications of this remain unclear.
+“There may be some difference between early and older-onset cases in the way their immune systems are able to recognize and respond to a developing tumor,” says Dr. Schmit.
 “It’s possible that younger adults have enough T cells but they don’t have as robust an ability to attack the tumor.”

 If researchers can identify distinct immune-related biomarkers, they will be able to better understand who needs to be screened earlier, and potentially be able to identify immunoprevention or treatment modalities that might work more effectively for this population.